TajaKuzman/Genre-Datasets-Comparison/Comparison-on-MaCoCu-sl-sample2/README.md

 I used the predictions of one classifier as y_true, and the predictions of the other as y_pred.
 I did it in both directions, just to check how the results change.
 FTD-X-GENRE has less labels than the other (7, instead of 9), so whenever this classifier was in the pair, I used 7 labels for calculation of the evaluation metrics.

+The ranking order is the same as in sample1 and the results are very similar as well.
+CORE-X-GENRE now has a bit higher scores when in combination with GINCO-X-GENRE and X-GENRE (up to 5 points bigger Macro F1).

 | Classifier as y_true   | Classifier as y_pred   |   Macro F1 |   Micro F1 |   Macro precision |   Macro recall |
 |:-----------------------|:-----------------------|-----------:|-----------:|------------------:|---------------:|